 The holy spirit is not a person and it is not a part of a Trinity.
 The holy spirit is God’s active force that he uses to accomplish his will. . . .
 To a certain extent, it can be likened to electricity.¹ [WBTS]

 The Holy Spirit has a personality and is referred to with the masculine personal pronoun “He”, not it.
-The Holy Spirit prevents apostles from traveling, and he can be insulted, disobeyed and saddened.
+The Holy Spirit prevents apostles from travelling, and he can be insulted, disobeyed and saddened.
 He is also the sole distributor of special spiritual abilities among believers.
 Characteristics such as these suggest something far more than a force.

 - Ephesians 4:30: Sadness